bj0ris/todo-list/bjorn_outline.md

 **Bjorn**:
 *I realize now that calling this topic "Future feature" was a bad choice of words to use.
 The feature I mentioned, or something like it, is something we need in v.1.0.
 I mention why in Saad_outline.md in a recent response to you.
 And yes Master User is definitely something we will need in future.*

+**Saad**:
+*Whatever we call this section, Future feature or otherwise, isn't so important.
+We should definitely add ideas we have to it, or move ideas we currently can't do to this section.
+But I think one problem we'll both have is getting too caught up in what we want to do instead of what we can do.
+So definitely let's keep this here, but not make it as important.*

 ---